 Online audio courses

 Again, it is a couple, Cici and Shaun, who teaches two-part lessons.
 Despite my meager level in Indonesian-Malay, I am not a little proud to discover that I can happily pass me first lessons.

 That said, these first lessons, in free listening, are a good basic approach to a tourist stay.

-I still have fifteen short days to wait before flying to Kuala Lumpur for a mid-Malaysian trip half Indonesian.
-In the meantime, I will go a little further to explore the podcasts available on this site, listen to see if I can pick up a few more things.
-And then I'm going to read some sentences in my ear, it's also a way to prepare the trip!
+I still have a fortnight to wait before flying to Kuala Lumpur for a half-Malaysian half-Indonesian trip.
+In the meantime, I'm going to explore a little further the podcasts available on this site, listen to see if I can pick up a few more things.
+And then I'm going to read some sentences in my ear, it's also a way to prepare for the trip!

 My meager knowledge is summarized for the time being to say hello at any time of the day, to thank and use the usual polite formulas.

-I know where I come from and where I am going (or avoid saying it with the wearer "Jalan-jalan"), count (my pennies, or my years, or the weeks I spend going to visit the country), ask the basic questions that we always need (how much does it cost, do you have a room, where are the toilets) , express the past and the future.
+I know where I come from and where I am going (or avoid saying it with the wearer "jalan-jalan"), counting (my money, or my years, or the weeks I'll spend visiting the country), asking the basic questions you always need (how much does it cost, do you have a room, where is the toilet), expressing the past and the future.
 Finally, I have some vocabulary... mostly food!

 On each of my trips to Indonesia and Malaysia, I reuse my little Assimil entitled Indonesian pocket, of which I am still far from having assimilated everything.
 It is well done, it helps to get by.
 For pronunciation and basic syntax, it's definitely easier than Thai, I find.

 In general, my interlocutor, too happy to see my self-confidence in front of his first questions (easy, they are always the same: where are you coming from, where are you going, how long are you staying here, etc.), starts suddenly to give me long sentences at full speed and I don't understand anything anymore...

 So, all I have to do is break a pathetic "Saya tidak mengerti"! ("I don't understand").